 Therefore, it is my dear head not to give me headaches.

-It has been also owing to this valor of my dear head that I may offer a public domain translation of Common Sense by Thomas Paine.
+It has been also owing to this valor of my dear head that I may offer my translation of Thomas Paine’s Common Sense.
 Feel welcome. 🙂

 Common Sense by Thomas Paine in Polish, free access